Bear’s Garlic: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Conclusion

 Allium ursinum is a type of wild garlic indigenous to Europe and Asia.
-Wild garlic has been valued for both culinary and medicinal purposes.
+Wild garlic has been valued for both culinary and purposes.
 Bear’s garlic contains a high concentration of phenolic acids, flavonoids, and organosulfur compounds.
 Bear’s garlic is believed to help with cardiovascular health along with neuroprotective effects.
 Not to mention, its anti-inflammatory, antioxidant, and antibacterial activity can contribute to the overall well-being of your body.
 These health effects are the result of the high concentration of bioactive ingredients present in bear’s garlic.

 One of the chemical components known as allicin is believed to have vasodilatory qualities which relaxes the walls of blood vessels and reduces blood pressure.
 This compound is also anti-fungal which explains the ability of bear’s garlic to prevent infections.
 When you are exploring the potential of Allium ursinum as a supplement, it is advised to have a thoughtful approach which includes taking advice from your doctors, selecting high-quality bear’s garlic supplement, and incorporating the correct dosage.